eerohele/dottask/README.md

 You can set these optional attributes on the `<dita-ot>` element.

+- `failOnError`

+    Halt execution if DITA-OT fails to process a document.
+The default is `true`.

 - `workdir`

     The directory where to store temporary and output files.
 The default is `${java.io.tmpdir}`.

 - `inheritAll`